 S. 1315 (sponsored by Senator Daniel Akaka) would expand eligibility for VA benefits for members of the organized military forces (including Recognized Guerilla Forces) of the Commonwealth of the Philippines and the Philippine Scouts, including provisions for dependency and indemnity compensation (DIC) and pensions for individuals living outside of the United States.
-This bill was reported by the Senate Committee on Veterans' Affairs on August 29, 2007.
+S. 1315, which was reported by the Senate Committee on Veterans' Affairs (S.Rept.
+110-148) on August 29, 2007, was passed by the Senate on a 96-1 vote on April 24, 2008.